 |Colorless gas ||PEL 0.05 ppm; idLH 2 ppm |

 Precise cellular toxopathology is poorly understood.
 Animal studies implicate mechanisms involving the formation of superoxide and hydroxyl anions as well as hydrogen peroxide.
 Mechanistic knowledge makes no contribution to treatment currently.
 A garlic breath odor observed in various selenium poisonings is due to in vivo creation of dimethyl selenium.

 Acute overdose.
 Rapidly fatal overdoses have occurred from ingestion of gun bluing solutions containing 2–9% selenious acid and 2–4% copper.
 Ingestion of 15 mL of gun bluing solution containing 4% selenious acid was fatal.
-The ...
+The oral mean ...